openpunkart/punkart.blocks.bodies/README.md

 **A:**   Public Service Announcement - Yes, all punks are good punks -  even if the Larva Labs crypto bros / fraudsters claim only its own exclusive (token) collection is "official" punk.

-On Jan/25th, 2022 the Larva Labs crypto bros / fraudsters - Matt Hall and John Watkinson -  posted:
+On January 25th, 2022 the Larva Labs crypto bros / fraudsters - Matt Hall and John Watkinson -  posted:

 > Public Service [Self-Enrichment] Announcement: CryptoPunks V1.0 are not official
 > Cryptopunks.
 We don't like them [anymore], and we've got 1,000 of